innovators-lab/Resources_for_data_science/resources/Readme.md

-This resources repository is a collection of links shared by data science community in LinkedIn and some of my personal favourites.
+This resources repository is a collection of links shared by data science community in social media and some of my personal favourites.

 ## 3 - months syllabus